News – Ukraine

 DCA’s work with MPCA contributes to DCA’s overall goal of saving lives.

 Humanitarian Mine Action

-Together with our national partners, East Europe Foundation and State Emergency Service Ukraine, DCA Ukraine’s humanitarian mine action activities aim to increase the safety of communities exposed to mines and other explosive remnants of war through a wide range of trainings, information materials and different types of clearance activities going forward.
-As a direct result, there will be a significant increase in knowledge of the dangers of explosive remnants of war and a decrease in injuries and fatalities, achieving DCA’s overall strategy of saving lives.
-This increase in knowledge about safe behaviour in areas with risks of explosive ordnance will minimise the number of accidents, injuries and deaths caused by improper handling of explosives, facilitate the safe return of IDPs and help promote safe reconstruction of communities damaged in battle.
+As a direct result of DCA’s information activities, there will be a significant increase in knowledge of the dangers of explosive remnants of war and a decrease in injuries and fatalities.
+The knowledge on safe behaviour in areas with risks of explosive ordnance will minimise the number of accidents, injuries and deaths caused by improper handling of explosives.
+It will furthermore facilitate the safe return of internally displaced people and help promote safe reconstruction of communities damaged in battle.